albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 - `@capacitor/local-notifications` in way to trigger a native mobile's notification
 - `moment.js` to have an easily manipulation of datetime format

+<div style="page-break-after: always;"></div>

 #### Life cycle

 App starts asking the permission, then start polling the server which socket needs to be configured by user.
 ![Ask4Permissions](images/notificationPermission.png)
-_Fig3: App asking for permission to local notification_ As soon IP address and port of the HTTP server are correct, client retrieve data and store into the cache, after that, via a "React State" automatically update the UI.
+_Fig3: App asking for permission to local notification_

+As soon IP address and port of the HTTP server are correct, client retrieve data and store it into the cache, after that, with a "React State" automatically update  the history list.

 ![Working](images/working.png)
 _Fig4: Mobile app polling the server and retrieving data_

-Also at every new data, apps push int the notification center of Android the new alert.
+Also at every new data, apps push in the notification center of Android the new alert.
 ![NotificationBar](images/notificationBar.png)
-_Fig5: The notification message in the notification bar_
+_Fig5: The notification messages in the notification bar_

 <div style="page-break-after: always;"></div>

 #### Messages

-At every detection received, client baptize the message with a timestamp called "receptionTS".
+At every detection received, client baptize the message with a timestamp (called "receptionTS").
 This information can be very useful in future thus to measure potential delay/latency of the system.
 ```js
 res.data.forEach(message => { //res.data is an array of message, forEach one show a notification
     showLocalNotification(message.id, message.kind, message.msg); //trigger the android notification